Virginia Tech® home

 The program is designed to help early-career faculty members to translate research ideas into formal written proposals to external sponsors and includes a portfolio of activities tailored to the participants, regardless of their affiliation.

-The program is jointly funded through the Office for Research and Innovation, colleges, departments, and research institutes who select faculty members to participate in the program.
+The program is jointly funded through the Office of Research and Innovation, colleges, departments, and research institutes who select faculty members to participate in the program.

 Over the semester, a weekly one-hour session is provided on topics related to proposal preparation, spanning from how to interact with program managers to effectively communicating research ideas in proposals.
 At the end of each seminar there will be time allotted for participants to consult one-on-one with the external consultants in areas of interest about effective proposal writing skills development.